 - 4 How often should I clean bricks?

 Bricks are usually installed outside your house and give it an aesthetic look.
-Bricks are durable and last long and do not require a lot of maintenance and attention.
+Bricks are durable, last long, and do not require much maintenance and attention.
 However, less attention does not mean any attention.
-Bricks catch a lot of dust and dirt.
-And cleaning them with your pressure washer keeps them clean and in good shape.

-When pressure washing the brick surface, make sure to use a nozzle with a wide opening at the tip.
-A white 40-degree nozzle is a good option.
 The reason is to spread water evenly on the brick surface to cover the whole area.
-If the water coming out of the pressure washer’s nozzle is too focused, then it can increase the chance of damage to the surface.
-There are certain things that you must keep in mind to clean the bricks effectively.
+If the water coming out of the pressure washer’s nozzle is too focused, it can increase the chance of damage to the surface.
+It would be best to remember certain things to clean the bricks effectively.

 ● Effective PSI for washing bricks

 The GPM (gallons per minute) rate also plays a role in cleaning the bricks effectively.
-GPM is defined as how much water is flowing through the pressure washer at any time.
+GPM is defined as how much water flows through the pressure washer at any time.
 More water helps to clean faster.
 According to the experts, the recommended rate of GPM to clean bricks is 3 GPM.

 ● Type of pressure washer: Hot or Cold

-Two types of pressure washers can be used to clean bricks: cold water pressure washers and hot water power washers.
-If you are on a limited budget, you should purchase a cold water pressure washer.
-Hot water power washers are much more expensive.
-But have the advantage of much better cleaning of bricks with tough oil and grease stains.
+Two pressure washers can be used to clean bricks: cold water pressure washers and hot water power washers.
+If you are on a limited budget, purchase a cold water pressure washer.

 ● Changing the nozzle to make a pressure washer less or more powerful

-A pressure washer can be made more or less powerful by using the correct nozzle.
+A pressure washer can be more or less powerful using the correct nozzle.
 Nozzles determine the angle of the water stream.
-A wide-angle means that the water is spread over a wider area but has lower pressure.
-A low angle gives a small spread with a higher pressure.
-If you want the highest output pressure, use the red 0-degree nozzle.
-For the lowest output pressure, it the black 65-degree nozzle.
+A wide angle means the water is spread over a wider area but has lower pressure.

 – Red 0-degree nozzle: